Nova-Redd/Digital-Triplet/README.md

 This image indicates the Cooling process since:
   1. The Process Tank is blue in colour
   2. The Chiller is blue in colour which indicates it is on
-  3. The Chiller exchanger is green in colour which indicates it is on
+  3. The Chiller heat exchanger is green in colour which indicates it is on
-  4. The hot water tank, hot water exchanger and hotwater pump are orange in colour which indicates the heater is off and the 3 way valve that controls the hot water flow has      been closed completely to prevent any rise in temperature.
+  4. The hot water tank, hot water heat exchanger and hotwater pump are orange in colour which indicates the heater is off and the three-way valve that controls the hot water      flow has been closed completely to prevent any rise in temperature.
   5. The Process Pump is green in colour which indicates that it is on.

 This image below indicates the Heating Process